Jesus Teachings Material

 .
 The body of Jesus hanging on the cross sticking up into the sky.

 .
 If nothing more is meant than this, at least some people of every tribe in Israel mourned the death of Jesus.

 .
 The Greek word here is translated in most bibles as 'come' but it means to come or go or pass used in a wide variety of situations, and here it should be translated as 'pass' or 'pass away' since it applies to the death of Jesus at the crucifixion.

 .
 The first resurrection spoken of by Jesus in John 5:25, those resurrected with Jesus, the first-fruits gathered into the kingdom.
 The "elect" are those that truly understood the demonstration of the life, death, and resurrection given by Jesus.

 .
 This is a clear, unequivocal statement by Jesus limiting the time-frame for all of his answers to the questions and which should preclude any application beyond the destruction of Jerusalem.

 .
-Not the angels of heaven nor even Jesus himself understood the full ramifications of how much of the character of God would be revealed or how much God would be glorified by his death and his resurrection.
+Not the individual angels of heaven nor even Jesus himself understood the full ramifications of how much of the character of God would be revealed, how much God would be glorified by his death and his resurrection, or why it was necessary to go this far.
 Cosmic issues of equality between the creator and all other humans as citizens of the universe are settled by demonstration when the Originator ceases to live and is born as a baby human on this earth and is raised and nurtured by the heavenly family to full equivalency of the original being.
 Cosmic issues of whether the character of the "Father" is that of a demanding lawgiver of angry retribution or that of a completely gracious, merciful and humane being that will not even lose his temper by the humiliation, torture, and death of his son are settled by the public crucifixion and last words of Jesus.

 .
 A figure of speech in the Hebrew culture which means living oblivious to significant events or aspects of the time or situation.